-Valeo intends to pursue additional product and pipeline opportunities in the areas of Neurology, Women's Health, Oncology, Pain Management and Hospital Products, and potentially in other therapeutic areas, through targeted business development efforts.
+Valeo intends to pursue additional product and pipeline opportunities in the areas of Neurology, Oncology, and Hospital Specialty Products, and potentially in other therapeutic areas, through targeted business development efforts.
 Our experienced management team has a long and proven track record of successfully sourcing, developing and commercializing drugs in a variety of therapeutic areas at all stages of their life cycle in Canada.